wildart/NMoons.jl/README.md

 that are used to control direction and magnitude of the cluster translation.

 We scale the direction vector by translation parameters for every cluster in the dataset.
-The original TM dataset has one cluster moved along the x-axis at the radius length.

-E.g. using translation vector with values [ 0.25, 0.0 ], we simultaneously move both clusters
-away from each other on distance of the quarter of the diameter of half-circle, which results in total translation of half-circle clusters against each other at the distance of one radius on x-axis.
+The original "Two Moons" dataset has one cluster moved along the `x`-axis at the radius length.
+Using translation vector with values `[ 0.5, 0.0 ]`, we simultaneously move both clusters away from each other on distance of the half of the radius of half-circle, `r/2`, which results in total translation of half-circle clusters against each other at the distance of one radius on `x`-axis.
 The dimension of the translation vector is the same as the space dimension.

 The half-circle is a one dimensional structure in the two dimensional space, but for testing algorithms’ properties in high dimensions, we create zero points in `d`-dimensional